RAX 1, 2

 Type / Application: Ionospheric research

-Operator: University of Michigan, SRI International
+Operator: SRI International, University of Michigan

-Contractors: University of Michigan, SRI International; Pumpkin, Inc. (bus)
+Contractors: SRI International, University of Michigan, Pumpkin, Inc. (bus)

 Equipment: